robertwt7/snapstager/src/content/privacyPolicy.md

 We have taken reasonable steps to help protect the personal information we collect.

-Meetsy takes the security of your personal data very seriously.
+SnapStager takes the security of your personal data very seriously.
 We work hard to protect the personal data that you provide from loss, misuse, and unauthorized access, or disclosure.
 Given the nature of communications and information processing technology, there is no guarantee that personal data will be absolutely safe from access, alteration, or destruction by a breach of any of our physical, technical, and managerial safeguards.

 You should take steps to protect against unauthorized access to your device and account by, among other things, choosing a unique and complex password that nobody else knows or can easily guess and keeping your log-in and password private.
 We are not responsible for any lost, stolen, or compromised passwords or for any activity on your account via unauthorized password activity.